collaborativebioinformatics/Cis_and_trans_effects_on_variant_penetrance/README.md

 3. Calculates PCs that explain up to 90% of variance
 4. Outputs PC coordinates and variance explained

-Optionally, you can extract the single variant of interest:
+Extract the single variant of interest:

 ```bash
 ./dataPrepScripts/getSingleVariantFromPlinkDirectory.sh testPlink/ chr6:32529369:C:A output/SNVoutput.txt